BarthV/sinopia-cookbook/README.md

 - `sinopia::nodejs` : install node & npm
 - `sinopia::sinopia` : install sinopia, directories, conf and start service

+# Testing

+Sinopia cookbook is bundled with a Vagrantfile.
+If you have virtualbox and vagrant ready, just fire a `vagrant up` and this will setup a box running Sinopia and listening 0.0.0.0:4873.
+Port 4873 is forwaded to your 127.0.0.1:4873 for test purposes.

 # Author

 Author:: Barthelemy Vessemont (<bvessemont@gmail.com>)